QuantEcon/lecture-python-advanced/source/rst/knowing_forecasts_of_others.rst

    on :math:`\theta_t` and a history of industry :math:`-i`\ ’s price is observed.

-XXXX **Tom revise and move stuff below** match the equilibrium that we seek because equilibrium prices in that equilibrium completely reveal to firms in industry :math:`i` the noisy signal about the demand shock received by firms in industry :math:`-i`.
+It will turn out that   equilibrium prices and quantities in this equilibrium equal their counterparts in the pooling equilibrium because firms in industry :math:`i` are able to infer the noisy signal about the demand shock received by firms in industry :math:`-i`.

-In this way, we construct benchmarks against which we can interpret an equilibrium to under the following informatin structure:

-Townsend’s model XXX that we shall compute in section :eq:`PCL2` by applying the machinery of
-:cite:`PCL`.
+We shall verify this assertion eventually by computing some population projections.

 Equilibrium conditions
 =======================